AnvilDeveloperNetwork/ListOutOfLambda/README.md

 }
 ```

 We've finally arrived at our end goal!
 This is a list data structure using nothing but javascript functions.
-That's pretty cool.

-Final Note:

-Hopefully this exercise showed you a new way to think about things and gave you some appreciation for the power of functions and abstraction. [make this a little more impactful]

-Too easy for you?
-Want to implement more language functionality?
-Go check out [writing an imperative language in javascript](https://mysite.com)
+Mess around with this more and see what other language functionality you can create by using functions (let expressions, loops, numbers).
+Hopefully this exercise forced you to think a little differently.
+Trying to build something with limited language functionality often leads to very creative solutions that you wouldn't be exposed to in your day-to-day programming.